 Susan’s idea is to create an open art center which can be viewed by all – to inspire people to create themselves in any form that they wish.

 With the arts being taken out of schools people are turning

 into robots, unable to relate to the real world, and addicted to

 technology.
 They are losing their humanness.
 We will be filming

 instructional videos to help guide people into their own

 self-exploration.
-Drew and Susan are also creating a new, non- profit
+Drew and Susan were also creating a new, non- profit

-foundation – Infinity Foundation for the Arts, (IFA) which will
+foundation – Infinity Foundation for the Arts, (IFA) which would have

 Contact us by phone - USA (310) 392-5042 or E-mail to firstname.lastname@example.org